-Our IL-12 and IL-18 programs are still in the discovery stage of development, and their risk of failure is high.
-Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned Investigational New Drug applications ("INDs") in the U.S., or similar applications in other jurisdictions.
+Our interleukin-18 ("IL-18") and interleukin-12 ("IL-12") programs are still in the discovery stage of development, and their risk of failure is high.
+Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned Investigational New Drug applications ("IND") in the U.S., or similar applications in other jurisdictions.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
 As a result, we cannot be sure that we will be able to submit INDs or similar applications for our current or future preclinical programs on the timelines we expect, or at all, and we cannot be sure that submission of INDs or similar applications in other jurisdictions will result in the FDA or other regulatory authorities allowing clinical trials to begin.